walkswiththebear/ConsecutiveSequences/README.md

 #### `numberOfPermutationsWithNoConsecutiveSequences(numElements)`

 Returns the number of permutations of `numElements` elements that have no consecutive sequences.
-The result typ is bigInt.
+The result type is bigInt.

 This is based on the
 <a href="https://www.quora.com/What-is-the-probability-that-a-shuffled-music-album-will-have-at-least-two-songs-in-their-original-relative-consecutive-order" target="_blank">recurrence relation given by Jed Yang on Quora</a>.